First, enroll . . .

 Look out for "Over the Hump"

-Midsummer, be on the lookout for your copy of "Over the Hump," a guide to all things Conn.
-It will arrive in the mail and will also be live on this website.
+Be on the lookout for your personal copy of "Over the Hump," a guide to all things Conn, that will arrive in the mail.
+Remember to bring it to campus in August!
+Over the Hump is also available on this website; go to the Welcome Transfers home page and scroll down.